mendhak/grub-reboot-picker/README.md

 # Grub Reboot Picker  [![CI](https://github.com/mendhak/grub-reboot-picker/workflows/CI/badge.svg)](https://github.com/mendhak/grub-reboot-picker/actions)

-This utility is an app indicator (tray icon) to help you reboot into other OSes.
+This utility is an app indicator (tray icon) to help you reboot into other OSes, or UEFI/BIOS, or the same OS.
-Instead of picking the OS you want at the grub menu, you can just preselect it from the menu here.
+Instead of picking the OS you want during reboot at the grub menu, you can just preselect it from the menu here.
 Basically it's a wrapper around `grub-reboot`.
 I've only tested this on Ubuntu 20.04.

 ![screenshot](assets/screenshot.png)